kbaseattic/assembly/doc/client_tutorial.md

 ```

 You can pick an assembly using numeric or string IDs (e.g., `ar-get
---pick 1` is equivalent to `ar-get --pick spades_contigs` in the
+--pick 1`, where 1 stands for the first assembly column, is equivalent
-example above).
-By default, the `--pick` option will get you the best
+to `ar-get --pick spades_contigs` in the example above).
+By default,
-assembly based on a set of common metrics.
-We are actively working on
+the `--pick` option will select the best assembly based on a set of
-improving the scoring functions for reference-based and reference-free
+common metrics.
+We are actively working on improving the scoring
-assemblies.
+functions for reference-based and reference-free assemblies.

 ```inv
 cat ex3.job_id | ar-get --wait --pick > ex4.contigs.fasta